Rachel Mitchell: County Attorney

 Adel resigned in March 2022.
 The following month, the Maricopa County Board of Supervisors appointed Mitchell as the interim county attorney.

 Mitchell was the Republican nominee in the 2022 special election defeating Anni Foster and Gina Godbehere for the nomination.
-2020 nominee Julie Gunnigle was unopposed for the Democrat nomination.
+2020 nominee Julie Gunnigle was unopposed for the Democratic nomination.
 Mitchell defeated Gunnigle in the general election with 52.8% of the vote.

 Recognition

 Mitchell was named the prosecutor of the year by her office in 2006.
-Later in her career, she was recognized as the “Outstanding Arizona Sexual Assault Prosecutor of the Year” by Arizona Governor, Janet Napolitano and state attorney general Terry Goddard.
+Later in her career, she was recognized as the “Outstanding Arizona Sexual Assault Prosecutor of the Year” by Arizona Governor Janet Napolitano and state attorney general Terry Goddard.

+Paul Rutherford case

+In Nov.
+2022, a bar complaint was filed against Rachel Mitchell for her part in the Paul Rutherford case.
+Defense attorneys acting for Ms. Nubia Rodriguez allege that Ms Mitchell had contributed to prosecutorial misconduct committed by Maricopa County prosecutors in an attempt to get their client convicted of negligent homicide in the death of Phoenix police officer Paul Rutherford.
+Prosecutors are alleged to have knowingly included false witness statements and withheld critical video evidence from the defense.